-YEAR-ROUND SUMMER
+YEAR-ROUND

+WINTER

 Phainopepla

 Phainopepla nitens

 Size: 8" (20 cm)

 Male: Slim, long, glossy black bird with a ragged crest and deep red eyes.
 Wing patches near

 tips of wings are white, obvious in flight.

 Female: slim, long, mostly gray bird with a ragged

 crest and deep red eyes, whitish wing bars

 Juvenile: similar to female

 Nest: cup; female and male construct; 1-2 broods

 per year

 Eggs: 2-4; gray with brown markings

 Incubation: 12-14 days; female and male incubate

 Fledging: 18-20 days; female and male feed young

-Migration: complete, to Arizona, California and Mexico; some are non migrators in New Mexico
+Migration: complete, to southern Arizona and California

-Food: fruit (usually mistletoe), insects: will come to
+Food: fruit (usually mistletoe), insects; will come to

 water elements or water drips in yards

 Compare: The only all-black bird with a crest and red

 eyes.
 Look for white wing patches in flight.

 Stan's Notes: Seen in desert scrub with water and mistletoe nearby.
 Gives a low, liquid "kweer" song, but will also mimic other species.
-In winter individuals defend food supply such as a single tree with abundant mistletoe berries.
+In winter, individuals defend food supply, such as a single tree with abundant mistletoe berries.
 Probably responsible for the dispersal of mistletoe plants far and wide.
 Male will fly up to a height of 300 feet (90 m), circling and zigzagging to court female.
 Builds nest of twigs and plant fibers and binds it with spider webs in the crotch of a mistletoe cluster.
 Lines nest with hair or soft plant fibers.
-May be the only species to nest in two regions in the same nest season.
-Nests in dry desert habitat in early spring.
-When it gets hot, moves to a higher area with an abundant water supply to nest again.
+May be the only species to nest in two regions in the same nesting season.
+Nests in dry desert habitat in early spring, and when it gets hot, moves to a higher area with an abundant water supply to nest again.

-YEAR-ROUND WINTER
+YEAR-ROUND.

 Spotted Towhee

 Pipilo maculatus

 Size: 81⁄2" (22 cm)

 Male: Mostly black with dirty red-brown sides and a white belly.
 Multiple white spots on wings

-a white belly.
-Multiple white spots on wings and sides.
+and sides.
 Long black tail with a white tip.

 Rich, red eyes.

-Female: very similar to male but with a brown head Juvenile: brown with a heavily streaked chest Nest: cup; female builds; 1-2 broods per year Eggs: 3-5; white with brown markings Incubation: 12-14 days; female and male incubate Fledging: 10-12 days; female and male feed young Migration: non-migrator to partial migrator, moves around to find food Food: seeds, fruit, insects Compare: Closely related to the Green-tailed Towhee (p.
-317), which lacks the bold black and red colors.
+Female: very similar to male but with a brown head Juvenile: brown with a heavily streaked chest Nest: cup; female builds; 1-2 broods per year Eggs: 3-5; white with brown markings Incubation: 12-14 days; female and male incubate Fledging: 10-12 days; female and male feed young Migration: non-migrator to partial migrator; moves around in winter to find food Food: seeds, fruit, insects Compare: Closely related to the Green-tailed Towhee (p.
+323), which lacks the bold black and red colors.
 American Robin (p.
-277) is larger.
-Stan's Notes: Not as common as the Green-tailed Towhee, but it lives in similar habitat.
+279) is larger.
+Stan's Notes: Not as common as the Green-tailed Towhee, but it inhabits similar habitat.
 Found in a variety of habitats, from thick brush and chaparral to suburban backyards.
 Usually heard noisily scratching through dead leaves on the ground for food.
 Over 70 percent of its diet is plant material.
-Eats insects more in spring and summer.
+Eats more insects during spring and summer.
 Well known to retreat from danger by walking away rather than taking to flight.
 Nest is nearly always on the ground under bushes but away from where the male perches to sing.
 Begins breeding in April.
 Lays eggs in May.
 After the breeding season, moves to higher elevations.
 Song and plumage vary geographically and aren't well studied or understood.